 What is FOD in Manufacturing?

 Non-aviation workplaces should also be concerned about FOD, as debris can present a safety and quality risk.
 Production processes and assembly lines involve a variety of tools and materials that must move quickly through the facility.
 Any space where products are received, shipped, stored, repaired, inspected, or manufactured can be designated as an area that may contain Foreign Object Debris.
-Many businesses utilize a standard three-layered system of signage for designating these storage or work areas and asking staff to be mindful of identifying and eliminating debris:

 If you see a sign for this, you are in an area where debris has a higher, yet not severe, potential for impact.
-On top of basic inspection procedures, there will be additional Foreign Object Debris tasks and staff should have a higher sense of item awareness.
+On top of basic inspection procedures, there will be additional Foreign Object Debris tasks, and staff should have a higher sense of item awareness.
 Examples of these areas include modification processes, a packing area, and a parts warehouse.

 Many facilities practice a “Clean As You Go” mindset, an ongoing method of removing debris during operations to ensure that the space and any products are free of FOD.
 This awareness should be enforced in all environments.